 The time-on-page for a web page refers to the time spent between the point when a visitor lands on the page and when they switch to another one.
-If we think about the Time on Site, then it represents the time spent between landing on your website until they leave the website, not just a single page.
-So, when a visitor lands on a page, the timer starts, and it stops when the visitor clicks to see another page.
+In comparison, Time on Site represents the time spent between landing on your website and leaving the website, not just a single page.
+So, when a visitor lands on a page, the timer starts, and it stops when the visitor clicks to another page.
 And then it starts again.

 The time spent on page is easier to calculate from a technical point of view because the click to go to another page within the same website is the trigger that causes the time spent on the previous page to be calculated.
-Basically, it is easier to calculate the time between to actions on the same website, then calculating the first action and identify the end of the visit if the user did not click within the same site to leave.
+Basically, it is easier to calculate the time between two actions on the same website, than calculating the first action and identifying the end of the visit if the user did not click within the same site to leave.

 What is the difference between Time-on-Page and Average Time-on-Page?

-While the time-on-page represents the start-to-end time of a visit, the average Time-on-Page is simply the average time spent by all the visitors on a single page (or on your website, if you look and the average time on website)
+While the time-on-page represents the start-to-end time of a visit, the average Time-on-Page is simply the average time spent by all visitors on a single page (or on your website, if you look at the average time on website)

 Why is the Time-on-Page important for you and your site?

-If the visit lengths are short, then your content is not engaging or relevant enough for the visitor
+- If visit lengths are short, then your content is not engaging or relevant enough for the visitor.

-If you have a page with a lot of clean visuals and an insightful intro, then a short time spent there is not a problem anymore, but it is normal.
+- If you have a page with a lot of clean visuals and an insightful intro, then a short time spent there is not a problem, but something normal.

-If your bounce rate is high and the time-on-page that is also high, then your visitor was looking for something that they did not found.
+If your bounce rate is high and the time-on-page is also high, then your visitor was looking for something they did not find.
 If the bounce rate is low and the time-on-page is high, then your visitor is truly engaged!
-Low time-on-site and high bounce rate mean that your visitor left very quick because it was not interesting or he did not see what he expected.
+Low time-on-site and high bounce rate mean that your visitor left very quickly because it was not interesting or they did not see what they had expected to.